TYW-Lab/TYW-Lab.github.io/_pages/contact.md

 1. You enjoy overcoming challenges in optical experiments, which typically involve careful handling of delicate instrument, taming funky equipment, and lots of trial and error to get things to work.
 1. You are interested in certain biological questions that can be studied by optical imaging (or already an expert in that field), and are adventruous enough for biological experiments.
 1. You are interested in horning your writing skills to better convey your thoughts and discoveries to the scientific community or beyond.
 1. You enjoy working in a team, sharing your knowledge and learning from peers and others.

+If you have not

+<b>For prospective postdocs</b>: